Nikseell/github-traffic-backend/README.md

 ## API Documentation

-Once the application is running, you can access the Swagger documentation at:
+The API documentation (using Swagger) is available once the application is running:

 ```
 http://localhost:3000/api